Vessel Delivery & Handover Services

 • Recording visible vessel condition at delivery

-• Following up documents, stores, spares and equipment
+• Following documents, stores, spares and loose equipment

 • Reporting unresolved items to buyer